rupor-github/ssh-agent-wsl/README.md

 cd win32
 mkdir build
 cd build
+cmake ..
 make install
 cd ../..
 ```

-Results will be available in `bin` directory.
+Results will be available in `./bin` directory.

 The release binaries have been built on Ubuntu 16.04 WSL.